adimit/prolog.vim/README.md

 Note that this is not ready for use.
 I'll have it done till tomorrow :-)

 The files are public domain so far.

+## Feature Highlights

+- Accounts for pretty much all of Prolog syntax (including DCGs)
+- Syntactical hints for folding
+- Accounts for the full set of ISO built-in predicates and operators
+- Also features the full set of SWI built-ins.